-EQUALITY for Peace and Democracy (EPD) organized a national conference to identify community strategies to overcome challenges around the 2014 elections and to make people’s votes count.
+EQUALITY for Peace and Development (EPD) organized a national conference to identify community strategies to overcome challenges around the 2014 elections and to make people’s votes count.
 It was widely attended by nearly 200 civil society members (35% of whom were women) and represented all Afghan provinces, traditional leaders (community and religious) and more progressive civil society leaders.
 Youth, women, professional groups and community-based organizations all participated in the conference, which was held at the Safi Landmark Hotel in Kabul.

 The conference concluded a series of four regional workshops conducted by other NGO members of the Salah Consortium namely the Sanayee Development Organization (SDO), Cooperation for Peace and Unity (CPAU), Peace Training and Research Organization (PTRO) and The Liaison Office (TLO).